asgeir-s/entrepenator/README.md

 - continues integration (test runners)

 ## Problems
-- what if someone steels someone elses idea?
+- what if someone steals someone else's idea?
-- what if someone steels the product and publish it themself?
+- what if someone steals the product and publish it themselves?